Spatially Constrained GAN for Face and Fashion Synthesis: Experiment

-As described in Section \ref{section_generator}, the generator of our proposed SCGAN takes three inputs, a semantic segmentation, a latent vector and an attribute label step by step in orders.
-One critical issue is that the contents in the synthesized image should be decoupled well to be controlled by those inputs.
+As described in Section \ref{section_generator}, the generator of our proposed SCGAN takes three inputs, a semantic segmentation, a latent vector, and an attribute label step by step in order that the contents in the synthesized image should be decoupled well to be controlled by those inputs.
 Otherwise, those inputs may conflict with each other and fail to generate the desired results.
-To demonstrate that, we reverse the input orders and build a variation of our generator, which takes the latent vector as input for transposed convolution first, then take inputs the semantic segmentation and attribute label.
-We refer this variant of generator network as the reversed-order $G$.

-As shown in Figure \ref{fig_ablation_g}, severe foreground-background mismatches happen in the results of reversed-order $G$ that the facial components regulated by the input segmentation cannot be merged correctly with the skin color or hair style determined by the latent vector.
-To tackle this challenge, we particularly design the generator in a step-by-step way to extract spatial information from semantic segmentation first to construct the basic spatial structure of the synthesized image.
-It takes the latent vector to add variations to the other unregulated components, and eventually uses attribute label to render attribute-specific contents.
-As a result, our proposed generator could successfully decouple the contents of synthesized image into controllable inputs.
-This approach solves the foreground-background merging problem and generates spatially controllable and attribute-specific images with variations on other unregulated contents.
+To demonstrate that, we conduct an ablation study to compare with an alternative generator that takes all the inputs and concatenates them together at the same time.
+We refer to this variant of generator network as the alternative $G$.
+As shown in Figure \ref{fig_ablation_g}, severe foreground-background mismatches happen in the results of alternative $G$ that the facial components regulated by the input segmentation cannot be merged correctly with the skin color or hairstyle determined by the latent vector.
+Our particularly designed generator could successfully decouple the contents of synthesized images into controllable inputs and generate variations on other unregulated contents.